Rawanalmobarak/-Emotions-Evoked-from-Colors-of-Paintings-Art-Emotions/README.md

 # Art&Emotions
-In my Art&Emotion Project, I analyzes famous paintings to see what emotion evoke within us when staring at paintings.
-In my current version of the project I focus on the colors of the paitings.
+In my Art&Emotion Project, I analyzed famous paintings to see what emotion evokes within us when staring at paintings.
+In my current version of the project I focus on the colors of the paintings.

 ## Dataset